riftsandroses/ilk-toolkit/README.md

 #### 1. Are the Tools & Softwares kept up-to-date ?

 All the Tools & Softwares included in this package are updated in this repository on a weekly basis.
-All our releases are tested on the latest version of Pop!\_OS before we publish them.
+All our releases are tested on the latest version of Pop!\_OS & Fedora before we publish them.

 #### 2. Will more Tools & Softwares be added to the Package ?